ElinaBoman/rootme/README.md

 - Go to Elephant SQL and create a new database for your project.
 - You can chose the Tiny Turtle plan
 - Selects the closest region and data center to you
-- From your new database, locate the dashboard and retrive your url.
+- From your new database, locate the dashboard and retrieve your url.
 This is what we will enter inside our env.py file.

 ### Heroku Deployment
 - If you don't have an Heroku account, create one.
 - When your account has been set up you can find a button "New" in the top right corner.
 From here chose "Create New App"
-- Chose app name and region.
+- Choose app name and region.
 Click "Create App"
 - Locate the "Deploy" tab.
 Inside this tab there is a section called "Config Vars".
 Click "Reveal Config Vars".
 - Here you add all your KEY:VALUE pairs for your app.
 Following keys will be in here when we are done setting up our project:
 - DATABASE_URL= KEY